-Now here is the cool part.
 In the past, it’s been very expensive to treat a Babesia-positive dog.
 Let’s face it; money is a concern for most of us.
-Our dogs usually find a way to get sick at the worst time and most of us do not have an extra $1,000 lying around.
+Our dogs usually find a way to get sick at the worst time and most of us do not have an extra $1,000 laying around.
 Many dogs have died because they never received the treatment they needed.
 You can now treat most dogs for under $200 by getting a little creative.
-Instead of ordering Mepron from a normal pharmacy, you can obtain Atovaquone from a compounding pharmacy.
+Instead of ordering Atovaquone from a normal pharmacy, you can obtain Atovaquone from a compounding pharmacy.
 A compounding pharmacy is basically a pharmacy that buys large quantities of drugs in bulk, and then dispenses them in smaller dosages.
 Their economies of scale gives compounding pharmacies the ability to sell the drugs less expensively.
 A popular compounding facility is Wedgewood Pharmacy (www.wedgewoodpharmacy.com).
-A recent study* published in 2014 determined that the use of compounded Atovaquone capsules were as effective as and less expensive than the commercially available version.
+A recent study** published in 2014 determined that the use of compounded Atovaquone capsules were as effective as and less expensive than the commercially available version.

 So there you have it.
 As responsible dog owners we need to be aware and prepared to handle anything that can possibly pose a threat to our dogs.
 Babesia is here and here to stay.
 If we don’t treat this disease seriously it can wipe out entire kennels and bloodlines.
 Knowledge is power.
 Together we can make a difference, so please share this document.
 Save it somewhere safe so if you ever need it, you have it.
 Best of luck.